grohith327/jax-js/README.md

 ## Next on Eric's mind

-- softmax, log_softmax, logsumpexp, one_hot
+- one_hot
+- Probably add static_argnums to jit() so that clip and some nn functions have jit added
 - Start working on first neural network
 - Investigate why jax-js Matmul is 2x slower on Safari TP than unroll kernel
 - How many threads to create per workgroup, depends on hardware